oracle-samples/ia-tools-samples/tools/project-history-migrator-tool/README.md

 # Project History Migrator Tool
-This is a CLI utility that allows the migration of the full project version history from a self-managed instance of Intelligent Advisor to a cloud instance.
-The tool migrates the project version history for both Policy Modeling projects and Decision Service projects.
+This is a CLI utility that allows the migration of projects along with their full version history from a self-managed instance of Intelligent Advisor to a cloud instance.
+The tool migrates both Policy Modeling projects and Decision Service projects.

 ## Prerequisites
 ### System requirements